jsmolka/blog/content/posts/horizons/index.md

 ---

-Around eleven years ago, I watched a [gaming montage](https://www.youtube.com/watch?v=fli0N0RVmXw) featuring the song [My Demons](https://www.youtube.com/watch?v=nkll0StZJLA) by a newly formed band called Starset.
+Over a decade ago, I watched a [gaming montage](https://www.youtube.com/watch?v=fli0N0RVmXw) featuring the song [My Demons](https://www.youtube.com/watch?v=nkll0StZJLA) by a newly formed band called Starset.
 I didn't know it back then, but they would one day become my favorite.
 Its frontman, Dustin Bates, a PhD in electrical engineering and former U.S. Air Force researcher, created the band to combine his interests in [science and music](https://x.com/starsetonline/status/346082788879003648).

 Bates self-describes their music as cinematic rock, [blending symphonics with electronics with guitar hard rock](https://eu.goerie.com/story/entertainment/local/2015/09/10/cinematic-band-starset-opens-for/24940226007/).
 The symphonics appear in form of through-composed outros with [adventurous and space-travel-like melodies](https://youtu.be/W7qIlpV-uwo?t=229).
 Unfortunately, they have become less frequent in newer releases.
-The lyrics cover everything from love, space and science fiction to the dystopian use of technology in authoritarian societies.
+The lyrics cover everything from love, space and sci-fi to the dystopian use of technology in authoritarian societies.

-Their latest album, Horizons, was released on October 22, 2021 and is the thing I want to dissect in this post.
+Their latest album, Horizons, was released on October 22, 2021.
+Since then, it has been an important part of my life.
+I want to use this post as an opportunity to dive deeper into the creative direction and lyrics of a few songs.

 ## Creative Direction
 Something Starset has nailed since its inception is the creative direction.
 They publish lots of supplemental material and Bates even authored two novels, [The PROX Transmissions](https://merch.starsetonline.com/products/the-prox-transmissions-novel) and [A Brief History of the Future](https://merch.starsetonline.com/products/a-brief-history-of-the-future-novel), fleshing out the Starset universe.
 Music videos take place inside of it and fans often comment about wanting an entire movie.
 There exists a [Google Doc](https://docs.google.com/document/d/e/2PACX-1vQAtvJU4ghdGGvpDfss4ZTCz5_Ns3jaAyz9r-2eR_heL96kWWZ2i9mOrEqv6SWMyXEI9OC8bGeO12Fn/pub) summarizing all the lore, but to be honest, I don't really care about that kind of stuff.
 I'm here for the music.